- Can currently carry up to 24 fully-equipped troops

 Normally crewed by one pilot, one navigator, or two pilots, and two crewmen and up to 24 combat-equipped troops.

-The Merlin will be the first British military helicopter which can be equipped with an air-to-air refuelling probe to greatly increase the aircraft's range and reduce deployment times.
 An active vibration damping system reduces the level of noise and vibration inside the cabin to a similar level to turboprop aircraft, reducing crew and passenger fatigue and increasing airframe life.